nautilus/gateway/examples/README.md

 List of Examples:

+- [Hello World](./hello) A simple proof of concept
-- [Auth](./auth) An overview of how to support authentication and authorization behind a gateway
+- [Authentication and Authorization](./auth) An overview of how to support authentication and authorization behind a gateway
-- Watch Schema (Coming Soon) A way to support CD workflows.
-In this example, the gateway listen for some kind of event that triggers a refresh of its internal schema
+- Watch Remote Schemas (Coming Soon) A way to support CD workflows